valenca13/CVAE_StreetDesign/README.md

 a mental map by the public, such as allocating road space dynamically for different uses, or using technology to manage the space.
-Generating various scenarios of a specific street is important because more than one solution could be applied to the street.
+Generating various scenarios of a specific street is important because more than one solution can be applied to the street.
 Consequently, public managers may choose one solution for reallocating the space permanently, or more than one solution, that could be used for changing the space in different times of the day, week, or season.

 ### Methodology: